 - Your name, phone number, and NMU email

 - Your academic and professional background, especially any experience in writing centers or other instructional positions

 - Your perceived strengths and weaknesses in writing

 - Your definition of professionalism in a university environment

 - How you might contribute to the work we do

-- Names, phone numbers, and e-mail addresses of at least two instructors/professors willing to serve as references for you (no need to ask them for a letter)
+- Names, phone numbers, and email addresses of at least two instructors willing to serve as references.
+(You should let these instructors know you're listing them as your references.)

 Please note that hiring for the next academic year, 2023-2024, is now closed.
 Questions can be sent to Dr. Z. Z. Lehmberg at firstname.lastname@example.org.